smicklas/smicklas.github.io/_posts/2020-10-02-caloriewidget.md

 It was disappointing to have to call it quits on the project for now, but maybe in the future this will be added to Tizen.
 I guess I had to learn the hard way why there aren't any calorie trackers!

 If you'd like to see the code, <a href="https://github.com/smicklas/CalorieWidget">the repository is available here. </a>

+(In the end, I returned that watch and got a Charge 4.)